mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/media.md

 {:id="SpeechRecognizer.UseLegacy" .boolean} *UseLegacy*
 : If true, a separate dialog is used to recognize speech (the default).
-If false, speech is recognized in the background and updates are received as it recognizes words. [`AfterGettingText`](#SpeechRecognizer.AfterGettingText) may get several calls with `partial` set to `true`.
-Once sufficient time has elapsed since the last utterance, or `StopListening` is called, the last string will be returned with `partial` set to `false` to indicate that it is the final recognized string and no more data will be provided until recognition is again started.
+If false, speech is recognized in the background and updates are received as it recognizes words.
+ [`AfterGettingText`](#SpeechRecognizer.AfterGettingText) may get several calls with `partial` set to `true`{:.logic.block}.
+ Once sufficient time has elapsed since the last utterance, or `StopListening` is called, the last string will be returned with `partial` set to `false`{:.logic.block} to indicate that it is the final recognized string and no more data will be provided until recognition is again started.
 See [`AfterGettingText`](#SpeechRecognizer.AfterGettingText) for more details on partial speech recognition.

 ### Events  {#SpeechRecognizer-Events}